sandcastleco/mary-and-bill/readme.md

 ## Technical notes

 This site uses [Tachyons](http://tachyons.io) for CSS.
 It might feel crazy at first.
 Give it a try if you haven't, and familiarize yourself a bit with the documentation on the Tachyons site to get a sense of how it works.
-Tachyons source code is included directly in this repository because the CDN was breaking the layout occassionally.
+Tachyons source code is included directly in this repository because the CDN was breaking the layout occasionally.

 There's no build system, it's a plain HTML file and a little bit of CSS.